Chart Color Schemes

 An assessment of population growth drivers in Belfield reveals an overall ranking slightly below national averages considering recent, and medium term trends

-As of Feb 2026, the estimated population of the suburb of Belfield is around 6,991, reflecting a growth of 436 people since the 2021 Census.
-This increase represents a 6.7% rise from the previously reported population of 6,555.
-The change is inferred from AreaSearch's estimated resident population of 6,851 in Jun 2024, along with an additional 610 validated new addresses since the Census date.
-This population density translates to approximately 3,927 persons per square kilometer, placing Belfield within the top 10% of locations assessed by AreaSearch.
-The suburb's growth rate of 6.7% exceeds that of its SA3 area at 5.7%, indicating it as a growth leader in the region.
-Overseas migration contributed approximately 74.0% to Belfield's population gains during recent periods.
+As of Feb 2026, the estimated population of the suburb of Belfield is around 6,991.
+This figure reflects an increase of 436 people since the 2021 Census, which recorded a population of 6,555.
+The change is inferred from AreaSearch's estimation of the resident population at 6,851 following examination of the latest ERP data release by the ABS in June 2024 and an additional 610 validated new addresses since the Census date.
+This level of population equates to a density ratio of 3,927 persons per square kilometer, placing Belfield in the top 10% of national locations assessed by AreaSearch.
+The suburb's growth rate of 6.7% since the 2021 census exceeded that of its SA3 area at 5.7%, indicating it as a growth leader in the region.
+Overseas migration contributed approximately 74.0% of overall population gains during recent periods, driving primary population growth for the suburb.

 Frequently Asked Questions - Population